neelbhattacharya80-creator/Transformer-decoder-from-scratch/README.md

 The model was initially trained on WikiText-103 to validate the implementation.
 The loss decreased from approximately **10** to **6** early in training, continued through **5 → 4**, plateaued briefly around **4**, and eventually converged to roughly **3.5**.

-## Current Performance

-The model has learned grammar, spelling, punctuation, and sentence structure well, producing fluent and readable text.
-Its main limitation is **long-range context retention**, as generation is strongly influenced by recently generated tokens, often causing **topic drift**.
-The primary bottlenecks are now **training data** and **compute** rather than the architecture itself.

 ## Features

 * Decoder-only Transformer